exploratory-io/book/import/salesforce.md

 ![](images/open_salesforce_parameter.png)

-Then you can previewed the data filtered by the parameter.
+Select the parameter value and click the Run button, then you can previewed the data filtered by the parameter.

 ![](images/preview_salesforce_filtered_data.png)